isomerpages/mlaw-corp/news/speeches/_posts/2025-10-24-post-Opening Remarks by Minister for Law Mr Edwin Tong SC, at ICDRC 2025.md

 image: ""
 variant: markdown
 ---
-**任鸿斌会长Mr Ren Hongbin**, Chairman of the China Council for the Promotion of International Trade (CCPIT).
+**任鸿斌会长 Mr Ren Hongbin**, Chairman of the China Council for the Promotion of International Trade (CCPIT).
 I am very delighted to have the opportunity to host you in Singapore.

 To our many friends from China and Singapore